RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

 This will allow you to see how the recording quality is.
 Pro Tip: If you want to invest in something, start with brighter lights.
-Buying any LED bulb (usually with the E27 fitting) with more than 1000 lumen and a colour of 2500 to 2700 Kelvin for less than 20€ will have more effect than a fancy webcam way more money.
+Buying any LED bulb (usually with the E27 fitting) with more than 1000 lumen and a colour of 2500 to 2700 Kelvin for less than 20€ will have more effect than a fancy webcam that costs way more money.
 Plus you can use the bulb as a normal light too.

 <!--